eyalzamir/delete-new-packages/README.md

     package-2
 ```

-> Delete old versions of the packages "package-1" and "package-2" for the organization "my-organization".
+> Delete new versions of the packages "package-1" and "package-2" for the organization "my-organization".

 ```yaml
 uses: smartsquaregmbh/delete-old-packages@v0.3.3